I’m honoured and excited to be in the Yukon, contributing to a flourishing territory through theatre.

 More formal biography:

 Jacob Zimmer is a theatre maker, process designer, facilitator and dramaturge.
-Born in Cape Breton and growing up in Halifax, Jacob has shown work and facilitated conferences across the country.
+Born in Cape Breton and growing up in Halifax, Jacob has 15 years of experience creating theatre and facilitating conferences across the country.

 Jacob studied at Simon Fraser University’s School for the Contemporary Arts and in 2004 was a technical intern with The Wooster Group and studied Viewpoints, Suzuki and Composition with Anne Bogart and the SITI Company in New York.
 Jacob received the 2008 Ken McDougall Award for emerging directors.